-Improving Outcomes for Youth: A Statewide Juvenile Justice Initiative (IOYouth)
+Improving Outcomes for Youth: A Data-Driven Juvenile Justice Initiative

-IOYouth helps states align their policies, practices, and resource allocation with what research shows works to reduce recidivism and improve outcomes for youth while enhancing public safety.
+The IOYouth initiative works with state and local jurisdictions to align their policies, practices, and resource allocation with what research shows works to reduce recidivism and improve outcomes for youth while enhancing public safety.
 IOYouth positions state and local policymakers as well as system leaders across branches of government to

 - Match youth with the most effective level and type of supervision and services in facilities and the community;